robin-raymond/zax.io/pointers.md

 #### `lease` a `last` reference or pointer

 A function that receives a `last` reference may wish to call other functions that will operate on the `last` instance prior to disposal.
-Caution must be used or subsequent calls to other functions may also assume the `last` qualifier and transfer the contents out of the function.
+Caution must be used or subsequent calls to other functions may also assume a `last` qualifier and transfer contents out of the instance.

-The `lease` or `last` qualifier should be reapplied when sending the reference for use into other functions.
+A `lease` or `last` qualifier should be reapplied when sending the reference for use into other functions.
 The compiler will issue a `lease-or-last` warning where ambiguity exists.
-The compiler will assume `lease` qualification where the ambiguity exists.
+A compiler will assume `lease` qualification where ambiguity exists.

 ````zax
 MyType ::type {